Mamallann/PetrolPump-Management-Software---PetroSoft/README.md

 5. **Enable in PetroSoft**
    - Settings → Toggle "Google Drive Backup" ON

-   - Upload any report → Browser opens
-   - Login → Allow access → Done!
+⚠️ you have to delete the old credentials.json and reauthenticate if token revoked Located in "donotopen/credentials.json"

+**Need Help?**
-**Need Help?** WhatsApp: +91 8110003741 Mail:mamallan@protonmail.com
+WhatsApp: +91 8110003741
+Mail:mamallan@protonmail.com

 ---